UKCloud/documentation/articles/dedicated-compute/dc-sco.md

 The initial Dedicated Compute purchase is a starter pack consisting of two physical hosts.
 The standard host specification is dual 16 core and 512 GiB of RAM.

 You can then scale your estate by purchasing additional upgrade packs (an upgrade pack consists of  1 x dual 16 core and 512 GiB of RAM compute host).
-After nine expansion packs, you must buy another starter pack.
+After nine upgrade packs, you must buy another starter pack.

-You choose between Tier 1 or Tier 2 storage for your VMs, both of which can include a backup service.
-Full details of service options are given in the [*Service Definition*](dc-sd.md).
+You choose Tier 1 and Tier 2 storage for your VMs, both of which can include a backup service.
 For pricing, see the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 The storage pool isn't a dedicated hardware resource; it's drawn from our UKCloud for VMware block storage solutions.